-26. Get specific - People don’t want to know how to wake up early.
-Instead they want to know how to wake up at 6 AM.
+26. Get specific – People don’t want to know how to wake up early.
+Instead, they want to know how to wake up at 6 AM.
 They want more or less specific stuff.

-28. Write like you talk - You don’t want to stop writing?
+28. Write as you talk – You don’t want to stop writing?
 Then think if you can stop talking.
 If you can’t, then you better write the talk.
 Seth Godin does it, so you don’t need a better motive than this!

-29. Have a mission statement - Such a statement should reflect your values, beliefs and probably your goals as a writer.
+29. Have a mission statement – Such a statement should reflect your values, beliefs, and probably your goals as a writer.
 Some call it a personal mantra, too.

-30. Read your words aloud - Wrote something?
+30. Read your words aloud – Wrote something?
 How do you know if it is good and readable?
-Well, you can find out about the readability by reading words aloud to yourself.
+Well, you can find out about readability by reading words aloud to yourself.
 Try it.
 It works.